Fleckism/SecurityPlus/SecurityPlus/5B Summarize Cryptographic Modes of Operation.md

 In a protocol such as Transport Layer Security ([[TLS]]), the requirements to both authenticate the identity of the server and to encrypt communications between the server and client need to be fulfilled by separate cryptographic products and cipher implementations.
 The combination of ciphers supported is referred to as a cipher suite.
 The server and client negotiate mutually compatible cipher suites as part of the TLS handshake.

-So far, we have identified two parts of the cipher suite:
+So far, we have identified two parts of the **cipher suite**:

--   A _signature algorithm,_ used to assert the identity of the server's public key and facilitate authentication.
+-   A **signature algorithm**, used to assert the identity of the server's public key and facilitate authentication.
--   A _key exchange/agreement algorithm,_ used by the client and server to derive the same bulk encryption symmetric key.
+-   A **key exchange/agreement algorithm**, used by the client and server to derive the same bulk encryption symmetric key.

 The final part of a cipher suite determines the bulk encryption cipher.
 When [[AES]] is selected as the symmetric cipher, it has to be used in a mode of operation that supports a stream of network data.